-- convert the EPS to a native publishing format and edit it
+- Convert the EPS to a native publishing format using pdf2picture

-- import the EPS into an illustration package like Adobe Illustrator or CorelDraw
+- Import the EPS in an illustration package like Adobe Illustrator or CorelDraw

 Because they are vector graphics, EPS files look great at any size.
 Most programs will use one of the following methods to create an EPS file:

 The EPS format is very rich in information but not very portable.
 If you want to publish EPS files to the Web or use them in publishing, you’ll need to move them into another format.
 Convert your EPS files into the best format for your target application.
 The native vector format for all Microsoft Office applications is WMF/EMF.
 Most Adobe applications use SVG.

 Visual Integrity’s products will convert EPS to most industry=standard formats.
 We can also create EPS from PDF files.
 If you encounter problems producing EPS, ask your service bureau if they accept PDF.